Year 9 Options - Humanities

-For more information speak to Mrs Beresford, Miss Salter or Mrs Nash.
+For more information speak to Mr Clifford, Mrs Beresford or Mrs Tweddle.

 History is the best subject in The World (in Mr Squire’s opinion).
 History fires pupils’ curiosity and imagination, moving and inspiring them with the dilemmas, choices and beliefs of people in the past.
 It helps pupils develop their own identities through an understanding of history at personal, local, national and international levels.
 It helps them to ask and answer questions of the present by engaging with the past.
 Pupils find out about the history of their community, Britain, Europe and the world.
 They develop a chronological overview that enables them to make connections within and across different periods and societies.
 Our GCSE course covers Medicine and Health through time c1000-present, Anglo-Saxon and Norman England c1065-c1088 and Weimar and Nazi Germany c1918-39.